tessercat/pbx-web/channels/markdown/about.md

 voice and video
 web chat service.

-The service
-is organized by channel.
-Channel members
-see ID and status
-of other members
-and can request
-a peer-to-peer voice and video call with any other available member.

-The service
-is free to use,
-and it's fairly private.
-The call server
-hosts the web client
-and relays member status
-and call-control messages
-between peers.
-Once calls are established,
-voice and video
-are "end-to-end encrypted"
-and stream directly between peers.

 Use this service at your own risk, with no warranty of any kind, express or implied.